jacebrowning/memegen/docs/guide.md

 A template's `overlays` field counts the compositing slots the template defines — for example, the Drake template defines two regions where reaction images go.
 When `overlays > 0`, each slot can be filled either with the template's default content (no `style=` needed) or with a custom image URL via `style=<url>`.

-Two query parameters fine-tune overlay placement, most useful when supplying custom images:
+Two query parameters fine-tune overlay placement and are most useful when supplying custom images:

 - `center=<x>,<y>` — fractional coordinates (0.0–1.0) for the overlay center within its slot
 - `scale=<float>` — multiplier applied to the overlay's default size